 While patients seem focused on physicians not being equipped to handle the complexity of their experience, it is worth mentioning that EDS is a hot-button diagnosis in general.
 As mentioned in the literature review, hEDS’s diagnostic criteria are contested and complex, but hEDS also engenders substantial social backlash.
 There are entire online subcommunities, such as r/illnessfakers, that are concerted efforts to discredit specific chronic illnesses by dismissing creators who claim to have chronic illnesses, especially EDS, as “fakers”.
 These communities have wide reaches (r/illnessfakers alone has about 140,000 members), and are influential on these chronic illness subreddits.
 Thus, it is possible as well that members of the r/EhlersDanlos subreddit fear physicians will associate asking directly for an EDS diagnosis with communities of this nature.

 Finally, patients encourage one another to be persistent and willing to challenge physicians’ staff.
 This is a departure from the prescriptive model where physicians have all the power.
-In the words of a commenter, “e a bitch.
+In the words of a commenter, “Be a bitch.
 Tell them you need to get an earlier appointment… keep pushing.”
 Often, these types of comments are advised to be directed not at physicians, but at their staff, so as to avoid challenging the person who metes out diagnoses and treatment directly (and invoking ill will).
 The gendered language is also not a coincidence—this patient is challenging her fellow, predominantly female patients to defy the expectation that they adhere to paternalistic medicine and leave all the power in the hands of the physicians.
 In other words, patients advise each other to be unlikable in order to get what they need, but to avoid provoking the physician as much as possible.

 Overall, patients are strategic about how they approach healthcare providers, and often implicitly appeal to the prescriptive model to get through to physicians.
-They defer to physicians’ skills and intelligence they navigate the healthcare system to access what they see as more appropriate providers; and, if they must challenge anyone, they do so strategically to avoid directly angering the physician.
+They defer to physicians’ skills and intelligence; they navigate the healthcare system to access what they see as more appropriate providers; and, if they must challenge anyone, they do so strategically to avoid directly angering the physician.

 NEGOTIATING KNOWLEDGE & IDENTITY IN DIFERENTIALLY REFEREED SPACES